-Saul KripkeSaul Kripke is a philosopher and logician and emeritus professor at Princeton.
+Saul KripkeSaul Kripke was a philosopher and logician and emeritus professor at Princeton.
 He is best known for reintroducing modal concepts, such as necessity and possibility, with his landmark works Naming and Necessity and Identity and Necessity, as well as his popularizing Gottfried Leibniz's notion of "possible worlds" as a way of analyzing the concepts of 'a priori', 'analytic', and 'necessary'.
 Kripke is enthusiastic about talk of "possible worlds," but says they should be interpreted as counterfactual possibilities in our "actual world."
 In the preface to the 1981 publication of Naming and Necessity, he says:

 I will say something briefly about 'possible worlds'.
 (I hope to elaborate elsewhere.)
 In the present monograph I argued against those misuses of the concept that regard possible worlds as something like distant planets, like our own surroundings but somehow existing in a different dimension, or that lead to spurious problems of 'transworld identification'.
 Further, if one wishes to avoid the Weltangst and philosophical confusions that many philosophers have associated with the 'worlds' terminology, I recommended that 'possible state (or history) of the world', or 'counterfactual situation' might be better.
 One should even remind oneself that the 'worlds' terminology can often be replaced by modal talk—'It is possible that . . .'By comparison with Kripke, the possible worlds of the actualist David Lewis are all deterministic worlds in which the only possibilities are actuals.
 There are no counterfactual possibilities in Lewis' possible worlds.
 Where for Leibniz, "truth in all possible worlds" is limited to logically possible and non-contradictory statements, Kripke applies his modal concepts to "quantifiable" material objects in the physical world, as had Rudolf Carnap and Ruth Barcan Marcus.
 Carnap distinguished the "object language" in what he called the "material mode" from a higher level "metalanguage" of logical syntax that he called the "formal mode."
 The formal mode studies the truth-functional analysis of propositions.
 Kripke's metaphysical necessity claims that some empirical facts are necessarily true in all possible worlds, which is problematic for two reasons.
 First, truth in possible worlds describes the purely logical and mathematical aspects of any world.
 Second, there is no way to know anything empirical factual about merely possible worlds.
 However, Kripke's arguments for the "necessity of identity" suggests a connection between the fundamental properties of elementary physical and chemical systems that preserve their identity over time and his claims for necessary a posteriori truths.
 Kripke also attacked the theory that proper names are descriptions, for examples bundles of properties, as espoused by Gottlob Frege and especially Bertrand Russell.
 In this case, Kripke is correct, his 1970 theory of names as "rigid designators" is a great improvement over the Russell theory of descriptions.
 But the best theory of what Willard Van Orman Quine called in 1943 "purely designative" references was the suggestion of arbitrary numeric "tags" by Ruth Barcan (later Marcus) in 1961, nearly a decade before Kripke's rigid designators.
 The Frege-Russell theory of descriptions was also a theory of meaning.
 The meaning of a proper name was said to consist in all the properties attached to the named person.
 The Frege-Russell theory was also a theory of reference, of denotation, of terms that "pick out" or identify an individual, whether an inanimate object, a natural kind, or a human being.
 Frege and Russell said that some of these properties can be substituted in statements for the name and preserve the truth value of the statements.
 For example, George Washington can be replaced by "the first president of the United States."
 But descriptive properties can be problematic.
 Kripke's modal analysis of alternative possibilities shows that the first president of the United States might not have been Washington.
 Things might have been otherwise.
 Washington might have died in the Revolutionary War.
 But Washington's proper name, given him as a child by his parents, told to family and friends and then to people widely through a chain of communications that grew worldwide, could only be a reference, a necessary reference, to this unique individual, an essential reference that identifies him more strongly than any accidental property.
 Kripke says that proper names are "rigid designators" that only refer to the objects they designate.
 They contain none of the likely accidental properties that accrue to persons during their lifetimes, such as "first president."
 Rigidity of proper names describes their fixed, even necessary character, says Kripke, colorfully described as "true in all possible worlds."
 Kripke even claims to find truths that are "necessary a posteriori," presumably only "true" within a logical system or language framework, not a fact in the irreducibly contingent material world.
 Kripke says that once an object is "baptized" with the first use (the origin) of its proper name, it more reliably denotes that individual than any other properties the individual might acquire during a lifetime.
 But note that the name's privilege of being a "rigid designator" is only relative to its early date.
 So later names, descriptions, or other properties that became more widely known might also serve as a rigid designator.
 Any property that was established in the past is now unchangeable – "necessary ex post facto?" – even if it could have been otherwise.
 Mohammed Ali is today known to relatively few as Cassius Clay.
 In her 1961 presentation on modalities at the Boston University Colloquium for the Philosophy of Science, Ruth Barcan Marcus suggested purely numerical "tags" to uniquely identify objects.
 This is today's globally unique identifier (GUID) that is used in transponding devices with a radio-frequency identifier (RFID) such as passports.
 Kripke and Willard Van Orman Quine attended the Marcus presentation.
 Kripke was then a student at Harvard and he developed his idea of a rigid designator (stripped of any meaning) in the immediate following years.
 He presented his ideas in his 1970 lectures at Princeton, without mentioning Marcus' idea of "tags," perhaps having forgotten them.
 Much of Quine's work has been devoted to the confusion when different descriptions are substituted in a statement that then alter the truth value of the statement.
 A famous example is replacing the number 9 with the number of planets, but most all Quine's conundrums share this substitution failure because the different descriptions do not purely and precisely "refer" (often called "referential opacity").
 The Barcan Marcus "tags" and Kripke's rigid designators both solve Quine's problem.
 The "number of planets" does not refer to the number 9 per se, but to the quantity of planets.
 Clarifying the reference is a question of what information philosophy calls "qualification before quantification."
 Qualification "picks out" the subset of the total information in an object that is relevant to a comparison with others, in what respect – qua – two objects are "identical."
 Qualification solves many paradoxes and puzzles of metaphysics and analytic philosophy.
 In Quine's case, "number of planets" qua planets refers to how many planets there are in the solar system.
 The "number of planets" qua numerosity might refer to 9 (actually 8 today).
 But without this qualification, the reference is what Quine calls "opaque" and not useful for quantifying into propositions, including modal propositions.
 Beyond Kripke's interest in names and unambiguous references to objects, he proposes a dramatic change in the meaning and the use of some core philosophical concepts in logic, language, and metaphysics – particularly 'a priori', 'analytic', 'necessary' and 'certainty,' normally a quantitative measure of the probability (provability?) of factual evidence.